 6. Skehans, Telegraph Hill

 'Purveyors of Craic' is how Skehans bill themselves, and who are we to argue.
-A regular on Deserter's World Cup of Pubs, this picturesque boozer perches on the corner of a hill overlooking New Cross, beckoning you in with its bright green facade, well-kempt flower baskets and the welcoming 'free house' sign.
-There's often live music on (jam sessions happen around a table), otherwise horse racing, football and pool tables will keep you occupied.
-Like some of the other pubs in this list, there is Thai food too — not just simpler noodles dishes though, but also spicy sea bass and salmon steak.
+A regular on Deserter's World Cup of Pubs, this picturesque boozer perches on the corner of a steep inclune overlooking New Cross, and beckoning you in with its emerald facade and well-kempt flower basket.
+There's often live music on (jam sessions unfold around a table), otherwise horse racing, football and pool will keep you occupied for the best part of a lost weekend.
+There is Thai food too; simpler noodles dishes, but also spicy sea bass and salmon steak.

 Skehans, 1 Kitto Road, SE14 5TW